Official websites use .gov

 You can support OSS either through a commercial organization, or you can self-support OSS; in either case, you can use community support as an aid.

 Commercial support can either be through companies with specialize in OSS support (in general or for specific products), or through contractors who specialize in supporting customers and provide the OSS support as part of a larger service.
-Examples of the former include Red Hat, Novell, HP, Sun, IBM, DMSolutions, SourceLabs, OpenLogic, Carahsoft, and Mozilla.
+Examples of the former include Red Hat, Canonical, HP Enterprise, Oracle, IBM, SourceLabs, OpenLogic, and Carahsoft.

 Government Off-the-Shelf (GOTS), proprietary commercial off-the-shelf (COTS), and OSS COTS are all methods to enable reuse of software across multiple projects.
 Thus, they are all strategies for sharing the development and maintenance costs of software, potentially reducing its cost.

 OSS COTS is especially appropriate when there is an existing OSS COTS product that meets the need, or one can be developed and supported by a wide range of users/co-developers.
 OSS COTS tends to be lower cost than GOTS, in part for the same reasons as proprietary COTS: its costs are shared among more users.
-It also often has lower total cost-of-ownership than proprietary COTS, since acquiring it initially is often free or low-cost, and all other support activities (training, installation, modification, etc.) can be competed.
+It also often has lower total cost-of-ownership than proprietary COTS, since acquiring it initially is often free or low-cost, and all other support activities (training, installation, modification, etc.) can be competed, and the cost of some improvements may be borne by other users of the software.
 Its flexibility is as high as GOTS, since it can be arbitrarily modified.
-However, note that this cost discussion only applies if there are many users; if no user/co-developer community is built up, then it can be as costly as GOTS.
+However, note that the advantages of cost-sharing only applies if there are many users; if no user/co-developer community is built up, then it can be as costly as GOTS.

 For the DoD, the risks of failing to consider the use of OSS where appropriate are of increased cost, increased schedule, and/or reduced performance (including reduced innovation or security) to the DoD due to the failure to use the commercial software that best meets the needs (when that is the case).
 It also risks reduced flexibility (including against cyberattack), since OSS permits arbitrary later modification by users in ways that some other license approaches do not.
-In addition, ignoring OSS would not be lawful; U.S. law specifically requires consideration of commercial software (including extant OSS, regardless of exactly which license it uses), and specifically instructs departments to pass this requirements down to contractors and their suppliers.
+In addition, ignoring OSS would not be lawful; U.S. law specifically requires consideration of commercial software (including extant OSS, regardless of exactly which license it uses), and specifically instructs departments to pass this requirement to consider commercial items down to contractors and their suppliers at all tiers.

 In addition, widely-used licenses and OSS projects often include additional mechanisms to counter this risk.
 The GPL and LGPL licenses specifically recommend that “You should also get your employer (if you work as a programmer) or school, if any, to sign a ‘copyright disclaimer’ for the program, if necessary.”, and point to additional information.
 Many projects, particularly the large number of projects managed by the Free Software Foundation (FSF), ask for an employer’s disclaimer from the contributor’s employer in a number of circumstances.
 The Linux kernel project requires that a person proposing a change add a “Signed-off-by” tag, attesting that the “patch, to the best of his or her knowledge, can legally be merged into the mainline and distributed under the terms of (the license).”